 The commentor is pointing out a potential interoperability issue when RSTA and ISTA convey their capability of 160MHz operation (i.e., 80+80 implying two LO, 160 two LO, and 160 single LO) during the negotiation and expect the other peer to be able to receive and compute RTT measurement as declaring Field value 5 implies that 4 and 3 are also supported.
 A similar negotiation is available for data communication in which case the receiver has no issue receiving and performing data demodulation but for RTT the induced DC phase jump can be problematic for some implementations.
 So, it’s better to limit the operation to only a ‘common 160MHz’ mode otherwise peers would have o use <80MHz BW for NDP transmissions.
 Suggestion is to limit the definition of the values 3, 4 and 5 to be the only selected 160MHz in addition <80MHz support.
 An alternative solution which might be pluasable to most venders is to disallow 3 and 4 option for 11az.

+Solution 1-Resolution for CID 287875: TGaz editor modify the table below in page 77 line 30 by modifying the respective Format and Bandwidth columns of field values 3 and 4 to Reserved so that there is only one single LO 160MHz option.

+Solution 2-Resolution for CID 287875: TGaz editor modify/add the text below in page 77 line 31

+The field values’ of 3, 4 and 5 specifies the STA support for 160MHz operation as either 80+80, 160 two-LO or 160 single-LO respectively in addition to supporting 80, 40 and 20MHz bandwidths (e.g., field value of 5 does not mean the device supports all 160MHz options but rather 160MHz single LO).

+Solution 2-Resolution for CID 287875: TGaz editor add the text below in page 135 line 42 (new paragraph)

+Upon reception of IFTMR frame with BW And Format subfield value of 3, 4 or 5 representing the ISTA’s support for one of the 160MHz BW options, the RSTA shall respond with the same requested value of BW And Format subfield in the IFTM frame if it supports the requested 160MHz BW option, otherwise respond with value less than 3.

 Discussion for CID 287872 and CID 287874.